 -Slumping trees or fence posts

--Formation of small ponds where they had not been before
+-Formation of small ponds where they had not

--Wilting of small area of vegetation in circular pattern
+-Wilting of small area of vegetation in

 -cracks in building foundation